bacionejs/stuff/README.md

 - Gets games from github
 - Unzips games
 - Unrolls roadroller
-- Extracts data used by thinky.js
+- Extracts data to be used by thinky.js

 ### `git.sh`
 ```bash